ArunVetha/Assignment2Final/README.md

 2. Projects page:
     1. Try to align the contents accordingly, which could vary for different platforms.

-3. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.
+3. Lack of content:
+    1. At the end after coding APIs and getting it to work, I struggled a bit to add few extra features

 4. Image path:
     1. There seem to be some problem with the image path, sometimes the relative path works and sometime it doesn't.
 In that case, the path which consisted of personal directory information was used but It may not work on the lecturers's system since the path has the student's directory.
 So relative paths were used but sometimes they seem broken for images and it works fine for CSS linking.
+This is the same case as in assignment 1.

 In addition, the assignment looks and works fine on different browsers and screen sizes.
 The platforms tested are - Safari, Chrome, Firefox, Android, IOS and opera.